pushlabsco/video-background-pro-docs/using-wpbakery.md

+---
+title: Using WPBakery
+description: Using WPBakery to Create a Video Background
+---

 # Using WPBakery to Create a Video Background

 WPBakery is a great tool to create website elements without much coding experience.
 Thankfully, Video Background Pro has a great WPBakery integration that lets you add video backgrounds through WPBakery `Row` elements.